toonvd/gtm/Readme.md

 ## More information

 For other commands and information use `gtm help`.
 If something is unclear and information is missing, please open an issue and I will extends documentation.

+Originally, it was a fork of [gtt (git time tracker) tool](http://gitorious.org/gtt/gtt) by Daniel Garcia Moreno and Eduardo Robles Elvira, but then I think, I've rewritten it almost from scratch.